Job title: First Nations Access Officer

 - Helping the Executive Director secure ongoing funding for the role

 You could be someone who has worked in a community or government organisation.
 Or you have never held a formal paid position but you have experience supporting people in your community to access essential services.
 Or you have just finished your university degree or TAFE course and you are looking for your first professional role.
-Your skills, experience and strengths will shape how the role of Aboriginal Community Liaison Officer develops.
+Your skills, experience and strengths will shape how the role of First Nations Access Officer develops.

 How to apply